Where to save? Money market accounts vs. savings accounts

 Which type of account offers the highest interest rates?

-Ally Tip: Keep in mind that online banks don’t have the overhead of traditional brick-and-mortar banks, so they tend to offer higher rates on both savings and money market accounts.
+Ally Tip: Keep in mind that online banks don’t have the overhead of traditional brick-and-mortar banks, so online banking may give you higher rates on both savings and money market accounts.

-Now that you’ve compared the two types of accounts, you can decide which is best for your needs.
-It really comes down to access.
-Do you just want a safe place to grow your balance while you keep socking money away?
+Now that you’ve compared both types of accounts, have you decided which type best meets your needs?
+Do you just want a safe place to grow your balance while you keep stashing money away?
 Or do you need a little more flexibility in how you access your funds?
 That may be the determining factor.

-A savings account might be best when you want to put cash away for an emergency fund or future major purchases—when you don’t need to access your money regularly.
+A savings account might work best when you want to put cash away for an emergency fund or future major purchase — as long as you don’t need to access your money often.

 At Ally Bank, we’re committed to helping you save with great products, competitive rates, and 24/7 customer service.
 Visit Ally.com for more information on how to bank with us.